morph-l2/morph-doc/docs/build-on-morphism/build-on-morphism/3-bridge-between-morphism-and-ethereum.md

 Apps on Morphism can be made to interact with apps on Ethereum via a process called "bridging".
 In a nutshell, **contracts on Morphism can trigger contract functions on Ethereum, and vice versa**.
-With just a little bit of elbow grease, you too can create contracts that bridge the gap between Layer 1 and Layer 2!
+With just a little bit of elbow grease, you also can create contracts that bridge the gap between Layer 1 and Layer 2!

 <details>